 We participate in the Cabinet Office's National Fraud Initiative, a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.

-Our access to these data is by application to NHS Digital and is available for use by Public Health analysts in local authorities for statistical purposes to support Public Health functions.
-Data supply and management is covered by this agreement with NHS Digital.
+Our access to these data is by application to NHS England and is available for use by Public Health analysts in local authorities for statistical purposes to support Public Health functions.
+Data supply and management is covered by this agreement with NHS England.

 The terms of this agreement stipulates that data are supplied to us under specific legislation and for specific purposes.
 The legal basis for processing the data is covered by the Other (General Data Protection Regulation Article 9 (2) (h)), General Data Protection Regulation Article 6 (1) (e) and dissemination is covered by the Health and Social Care Act 2012 - s261(5)(d).